2016/17 Annual Report

 The 2016/17 financial year was once again a very busy year for the members of the Criminal Law Committee.

 The Committee is well balanced with prosecutors, defence, the Western Australian Bar Association and sole practitioners but still lacks a voice from the Aboriginal Legal Service.
 A representative from the Aboriginal Legal Service would be a welcome addition to the Committee membership.

-The primary achievement of the Committee for this reporting period includes the monitoring the mandatory provisions under the recently amended burglary offences of the Criminal Code and mandatory sentencing for reckless driving under the Road Traffic Act to ensure that any unjust sentences for offenders are identified.
-This is being undertaken in the context of the Law Society’s continued opposition to mandatory sentencing.
+The Committee continues to monitor the mandatory sentencing provisions under the recently amended burglary offences of the Criminal Code for unjust outcomes for offenders.
+Furthermore, the mandatory sentencing provisions for reckless driving under the Road Traffic Act are also being monitored for similar purposes.
+The Law Society remains committed to its opposition to mandatory sentencing.

 For more information about this committee please email General Manager, Advocacy – Mary Woodford, email@example.com